realfix-dev/realfix-dev/README.md

 **`(Developer)`**

-I'm FIX i'm an indie full-stack Developer, my job is to make fivem scripts, for about 4 years, I have been working in the field of creating fivem scripts, If you want to see my works, join my Discord server "[FIX Developments | Official Discord Server](https://discord.gg/F23Fv4Pxr9)" and subscribe to my YouTube channel "[FIX Developments YouTube channel](https://www.youtube.com/@FIX-DEV)".
+Hello, my name is FIX, i'm an indie full-stack Developer, my job is to make fivem scripts, for about 4 years, I have been working in the field of creating fivem scripts, If you want to see my works, join my Discord server "[FIX Developments | Official Discord Server](https://discord.gg/F23Fv4Pxr9)" and subscribe to my YouTube channel "[FIX Developments YouTube channel](https://www.youtube.com/@FIX-DEV)".

 ---